The difference between normal aging and something more

 Patterns matter more than single incidents.
 If your mother forgets the same thing once, it's nothing.
 If she forgets it four times a week, that matters.
 If your father leaves the stove on once, it might be absent-mindedness.
 If he's left it on multiple times, and once nearly caused a fire, that's a pattern you can't ignore.
 Patterns show you that this isn't random forgetfulness on a stressful day.
 This is something happening consistently, something that's getting in the way of how your parent lives.

 Timing matters too.
 Has this change been happening gradually over years, or did something shift noticeably in the past few months?
 Normal aging is slow.
 It creeps up on you.
 You don't notice it until one day you realize your parent has been moving more slowly for quite a while.
 But when someone changes more rapidly, when you can point to a time when they seemed different from how they were before, that's different.
 Rapid change is worth checking into.
-It might be medication, it might be an infection, it might be something else entirely, but it deserves attention.
+It might be medication, it might be an infection (urinary tract infections in older adults can cause sudden confusion that looks like dementia), it might be something else entirely, but it deserves attention.

 The person's own awareness of the change matters as well.
 Does your parent notice that they're changing, or are they oblivious?
 Most people with normal aging are aware of it.
 They know they're moving slower.
 They might joke about their memory.
 But when someone is having significant cognitive changes, they often don't realize it's happening.
 Your mother doesn't notice that she's repeating herself.
 Your father doesn't understand why you're concerned about his driving, because from his perspective, he's driving fine.
-This lack of awareness, when combined with the other signs, can be a significant red flag.
+This lack of awareness, when combined with the other signs, is a significant red flag.
+The medical term is anosognosia, and it's present in an estimated 40% of people with Alzheimer's disease, according to the Alzheimer's Association.

 When to Stop Waiting